paulo-fernando-silva/vscOctaveDebugger/readme.md

 # VS Code Octave Debugger

 This extension provides debugging support for Octave code.
 This is done by interfacing with `octave-cli` via stdin/stdout.
 Support for running Matlab code is also done through `octave-cli`.
 Make sure `octave-cli` is in your path environment variable.
+Note that `octave-cli` must be installed on your system.
+You can download it [here](https://www.gnu.org/software/octave/download.html).
 If you're using windows or scripts with UI elements such as plots and widgets, using `octave-gui` is recommended.
-See known issues for more details on plots or check this [page](https://github.com/paulo-fernando-silva/vscOctaveDebugger/issues/45).
-Use
+For more details on plots check this [page](https://github.com/paulo-fernando-silva/vscOctaveDebugger/issues/45).
+You can use

 ```matlab
     h = figure();